mautic/mautic-documentation/pages/15.Plugins/08.Hubspot/docs.en.md

 - `/companies/v2/companies/recent/modified/`
 - `/contactslistseg/v1/lists/recently_updated/contacts/recent`

-If you intend to do a full sync of your hubspot contacts/leads, you will need to modify an attribute of each of them so that they appear in Hubspot's recent/modified endpoints.
-By default, these endpoints just pull contects that have been modified in the last 30 days resulting in an incomplete sync if you are connecting to a long living Hubspot instance. [source][hubspot-endpoint-docs]
+If you intend to do a full sync of your Hubspot contacts/leads, you will need to modify an attribute of each of them so that they appear in Hubspot's recent/modified endpoints.
+By default, these endpoints just pull contacts that have been modified in the last 30 days resulting in an incomplete sync if you are connecting to a long living Hubspot instance. [source][hubspot-endpoint-docs]

 ## Links